Patent Procurement and Portfolio Management

 We have handled patent litigation across the United States.
-Given our strategic office locations throughout 11 states and London, we frequently are able to provide local counsel, no matter where the court is located.
+Given our strategic office locations from coast to coast, we frequently are able to provide local counsel, no matter where the court is located.
 We are extensively experienced and have handled trial litigation in jurisdictions that see some of the highest volumes of patent cases, including California, Delaware, Illinois, Texas (including the Eastern District of Texas), and Wisconsin (including the Western District of Wisconsin).

 In addition to representing clients in U.S. district courts across the country, we have appeared before the U.S. Court of Appeals for the Federal Circuit numerous times and have patent litigation experience before the U.S. Supreme Court.

 - January 12, 2021